 There are 20 popular heavy-duty forklift manufacturers on the market.
 Big names include NACCO Industries and Mitsubishi, and some of the popular models boast an impressive capacity of 36,000 lbs.

 Rough Terrain Forklift

 Also known as a straight mast forklift, the rough terrain forklift is designed specifically for outdoor job sites with uneven surfaces.
 These trucks have sturdy pneumatic tires that are oversized and threaded, giving them better balance and stability to safely transport materials on rocky ground.
 You likely won’t need one if you do most of your work indoors, but rough terrain forklifts are a must for outdoor applications and construction sites.

 Popular models include the JCB 950 and CASE 588H with four-wheel drive options.
 Another major perk of rough terrain forklifts is that they can lift heavier loads — most models have a capacity of 6,000 lbs or 8,000 lbs.

 Pallet jacks are specialized in nature.
 Also known as pump trucks, these forklifts aren’t capable of lifting large loads due to their small size.
 In exchange for power, pallet jacks have a small footprint, allowing them to fit into the tightest spaces and lift small loads in tight quarters.
 While you sacrifice power and maneuverability, a pallet jack’s acquisition and renting costs are much lower.

 Walkie stackers are unique in appearance and specific in utility.
-Unlike other forklifts, these material handling vehicles don’t have cabs.
+Unlike other forklifts, these types of material handling vehicles don’t have cabs.
 Instead, the operator walks behind the stacker and steers it by using an attached handle.
 These units lack power, maneuverability and speed but are ideal for situations where you need a taller pallet jack.
 The walkie stacker reaches much higher off the ground than traditional pallet jacks.

 Current walkie stacker forklift manufacturers include Hyster, Jungheinrich and Toyota.
 Toyota’s 6BWC20 is ideal for 4,000-lb loads, while Jungeinrich’s EMC 110 is suited for narrow aisles.